ShrimpBrime/SB-SSD-Temps-Releases/README.md

 SB SSD Temps v1.32 greatly expands drive-temperature monitoring while preserving the application’s read-only design.
 This release is available as a signed, single-file portable Windows executable.

+NOTE: May need to run as administrator because the app access data through third party apps for accuracy.
+Windows reporting alone is not adequate nor accurate.

 ### What’s New in v1.32

 * Displays every readable temperature sensor reported by the selected drive.